tbebekis/Db-Schema-Info/README.md

 This repository contains `sql` files to create the widely used `dvdrental` sample database and feed it with data.
 That database can be used to test the SQL SELECT statements that return Database Schema information.

 #### Sample Database Schema
-The schema for the sample database can be found at the `\_SampleDb\Schema` folder.
+The schema for the sample database can be found at the `\Db\Schema` folder.
 There is a sub-folder for each RDBMS containing `*.sql` files with `DDL` statements.

 #### Sample Database data
-The data for the sample database can be found at the `\_SampleDb\Data` folder.
+The data for the sample database can be found at the `\Db\Data` folder.
 There is a sub-folder for each RDBMS containing `*.sql` files with `INSERT INTO` statements.

 #### The order of `*.sql` file execution